sjefvanleeuwen/virtual-society-did/readme.md

 ## Quantum Proof key infrastructure

-NeoGovern follows the open-quantum-safe workgroup and is informed by the NIST Post-Quantum Cryptography Standardization project.
+VirtualSociety follows the open-quantum-safe workgroup and is informed by the NIST Post-Quantum Cryptography Standardization project.

 NIST can be found at: https://csrc.nist.gov/Projects/Post-Quantum-Cryptography/Post-Quantum-Cryptography-Standardization